Description:

 Let’s build and execute the “clsGetPropertiesDef” example.

-• Drag the “clsGetProperties” step to the canvas
+- Drag the “getWorkflowUserID, clsSetProperties, clsGetProperties” step to the canvas.

-• Connect the Start and “clsGetProperties” step as shown above
+- Connect the dots between the “Start” step and “clsGetProperties” steps, as shown above.

-• Define a variable/global to store the UserID
+- Define a variable or a global to store the userID.

-• Click the "clsSetProperties" step to configure its "Required" properties.
-Give the step a name.
-Provide a variable or global that holds the userID from the previous execution.
+- Click the "clsSetProperties" step to configure its "Required" properties.
+Provide a name for the step.
+Provide a variable or global that contains the userID from the previous execution.
 Select the item type from the dropdown list.
 Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Click the "clsSetProperties" step to configure its "Optional" properties.
-Click the button to set the properties.
-Click the Add Row button to insert an empty row.
-Provide the property name and value.
+- Click the button to set the properties.
+A pop-up window appears for configuration.
+Click the Add Row (+) button to insert an empty row.
+Enter the property name and value.
 Click the Save button.
-You may add multiple properties by using the Add Row button.
+You may insert multiple properties by using the Add Row button.

-• Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and execute it.
 Check the step properties by rendering the process instance.
-The process step clsGetProperties should get Item properties (Task, User, Workflow Definition, Workflow Instance, Form Definition, Form Instance) as configured.
+The process step clsGetProperties should return the configured Item properties (Task, User, Process Definition, Process Instance, Form Definition, Form Instance).

 Definition Sample: